MD Learning Channel - Pulmonary, Allergy & Critical Care Medicine

 Keith Wille, MD, associate professor of medicine in the Division of Pulmonary, Allergy, and Critical Care Medicine, discusses extracorporeal support techniques including ECMO for respiratory failure, and how this treatment differs from other treatment options.

 Lung Nodule Biopsy

-Dr. Hitesh Batra, Director of the Interventional Pulmonology & Pleural Disease program at UAB Medicine, performs two bronchoscopies both of which are for lung nodules that are concerning for lung cancer.
+Hitesh Batra, MD, Director of the Interventional Pulmonology & Pleural Disease Program at UAB Medicine, performs two bronchoscopies both of which are for lung nodules that are concerning for lung cancer.
 Both patients have had prior non-diagnostic bronchoscopies and are hoping for a definitive biopsy of the lung nodules.